elysemontano/elyse-lecture-notes/react/treasure-hunt-build.md

   ### App.js
     When we start working on an application that we have stuff provided, the first place I like to go is App.js as this is really where all things will come together.

-    We can see that App.js is already written as a class componenet, where we have a state object with the key of board which has an array.
+    We can see that App.js already has a state variable called board which has an array of question marks.

     We also have a header on this page as well.

   ### components/Square.js
     It looks like we already have a components folder made and so let's take a look in here and we find we have a component called Square.js.
 Let's explore that component.

-    We can see that it is also setup as a class component

   ### README
     I can also keep my README open on the side as this has all of my user stories, and I am going to keep my notes as well in here so I can track my process.